Superbonus, towards the stop at the discount on the invoice and credit transfer-breakinglatest.news-Breaking Latest News

 6

 MILANO – The government enacts a massive restriction on building bonuses.
 The decree law just approved by the council of ministers provides for a total stop to the credit assignment and allo invoice discount for new interventions.
-Since the entry into force of the decree, for the various building interventions (from renovations to energy efficiency, from facades to columns) “the use” of the two options provided in place of tax deductions is not permitted, i.e. transfer and discount, with the exception is interventions for which the Cila has already been presented.
+Since the entry into force of the decree, for the various building interventions (from renovations to energy efficiency, from facades to columns) “the use” of the two options envisaged in place of the deductions is not allowed…

-See also The first year after the transition period of the new asset management regulations: More than 15,000 bank wealth management products broke the net and exceeded 1,000 - WSJ
+See also Historic visit of the Turkish foreign minister, Cavusoglu, to Israel: "Peace between us also helps Palestine"